Ishmam156/IsTomorrowLockdown-Sourcecode/README.md

 ## Acknowledgements

--   [Full-Stack Open](https://fullstackopen.com/en/) from the University of Helsinki provided a lot of the foundation this is based on.
+-   [Connecting NextJS to Google Sheets](https://dev.to/frasnym/connecting-your-nextjs-mini-project-with-google-spreadsheets-as-database-1o2d) provided support in enabling Google Sheets access.
--   The project was based on this [boilerplate](https://github.com/fullstack-hy2020/create-app) code and structure.
+-   The project was able to switch between languages with support from the article -  [Language Support in Next JS](https://daily.dev/blog/internationalization-i18n-in-nextjs).

 ## License